 Wilson (1998) suggested that the cichlid undermine the assumption of tradeoffs in foraging efficiency where the presence of abundant easy to use resources come at no cost for morphological specialization.

 In hummingbirds tradeoffs are manifested in morphological traits, where species tend to forage on corollas that match their bill length (Stiles et al. 1978; Vizentin-bugoni et al. 2014).
-Mismatches in bill morphology reduce foraging efficiency, creating a inverse relationship between specialized morphology and niche breadth (Maglianesi et al. 2014).
+Mismatches in bill morphology reduce foraging efficiency, creating an inverse relationship between specialized morphology and niche breadth (Maglianesi et al. 2014).

 In the tropical cloud forest, flower availability changes drastically throughout the year (Stiles 1975).